 The fraudsters are usually based on the mainland but use a VPN to change the virtual location and artificially place the profile elsewhere.
 Hong Kong is a commonly chosen destination as it is seen as a desirable, successful, civilised society.

-I matched with one person claiming to be from Hong Kong.
-Their distance was of so many thousand kilometres away but sometimes changed to 20km, most likely because of the “Global” or “Passport” settings on Tinder, or just a straight up VPN.
+I matched with one Asian female with pictures, claiming to be from Hong Kong.
+Her distance was of so many thousand kilometres away but sometimes changed to 20km, most likely because of the “Global” or “Passport” settings on Tinder, or just a straight up VPN. 🌏

 The name used was Li Zilan.
 A Facebook profile with the same name and photos was quickly found.